GoosefleetEO/django-eveuniverse/docs/operations.md

 ### eveuniverse_load_data

-This command will load a complete set of data form ESI and store it locally.
-Useful to optimize performance or when you want to provide the user with drop-down lists.
-Available sets:
+This command will load large sets of data from ESI into local database for selected topics.
+This is useful to optimize performance or when you want to provide the user with drop-down lists covering all values in a topic (e.g. ship types).
+Available topics are:

 - **map**: All regions, constellations and solar systems
 - **ships**: All ship types
 - **structures**: All structures types
+- **types**: All types

 ### eveuniverse_purge_all